 What should I try first?

 Start with a prompt example that already has a preview image.
-The LEGO minifigure box, old photo restoration, and trading-card prompts are good first tests because they each have a clear structure.
+The LEGO minifigure box, old photo restoration, and trading-card prompts are good first tests because they each have a clear output format.
+Open the example, change only one or two variables, and compare the result before rewriting the prompt.

 Can I use GPTImage2 outputs commercially?